Dr. Kenneth Haggerty

 Work Experience

-• Associate Dean for Innovative and Scholarly Engagement, Associate Professor, March 2023-Present
+• Associate Dean for Innovative and Scholarly Engagement, Associate Professor, University Libraries, University of Memphis, March 2023-Present

-• User Interfaces Librarian, Assistant Professor, University of Memphis Libraries, November 2016-November 2020.
+• User Interfaces Librarian, Assistant Professor, University Libraries, University of Memphis, November 2016-November 2020.

 Book Chapters

 • Harrington, C. & Haggerty, K. (2022).
 Publications Oversight Board for Open Access Journals at the University of Memphis: A Case Study.
-To be Published in Academic Libraries and Collaborative Research Services.
+Academic Libraries and Collaborative Research Services.
 Ed.
 Carrie Forbers.
 Rowman & Littlefield.

 • Haggerty, K. (2021).
 Searching for Porcupines: Using illustrations to teach information literacy.
 In Teach Library and Information Literacy with a Sense of Humor: Why (and How to) Be a Funnier and More Effective Library Instructor and Laugh All the Way to Your Classroom.
 Ed.
 Vaidya, K. Curious Academic Publishing.